Wiinabozho Miinawaa Ayaadizookedjig Waabandizowin

 *Prices in USD and Euro are approximate and depend on the current exchange rate.

 The above prices are exclusive of Canadian GST, HST and PST tax rates and exclusive of shipping & handling costs, and exclusive of shipping & handling charges, taxes, and possible customs duties and custom brokerage fees in case the painting has to be shipped to a country outside Canada.

 > SCROLL DOWN to view an enlarged image and to read about the story behind this painting.

 This painting, which I made in a time span of two moons, was completed in 2012, on the third day of the Maple Syrup Moon.
-This day, on April 3, marks the beginning of a life-long friendship and cooperation between two kindred artists, one a jeweler and a graphic artist and the other a painter and a poet and both storytellers at heart, each in their own right.
-Countless beautiful tales have been spun around the mystery of the Storytellers' Mirror ever since and still the story goes on...
+This day, on April 3, marks the beginning of a friendship and cooperation between two kindred artists, one a jeweler and a graphic artist and the other a painter and a poet and both storytellers at heart, each in their own right.
+Countless beautiful tales have been spun around the mystery of the Storytellers' Mirror ever since and - although the collaboration ended on the third day of the Great Spirit Moon of 2019 - still the story goes on...

 The painting depicting two children, a girl and a boy, flanked by two storytellers, is a traditional teaching diagram that is inspired on the visual imagery of the ancients, as well as on the (relatively) modern teachings of the Medicine Wheel.
 I created the diagram like one would tell an aadizookaan, an allegorical tale containing multiple layers of meaning.